pawelfras/MyEventApp/README.md

-myapplication
+MyEventApp
 ==============

 Template for a simple Vaadin application that only requires a Servlet 3.0 container to run.
+The application allows you to add new events and edit existing ones from the admin level.

+Options:

+-Add a new event (as normal user and admin)
+-Edit an existing events (as an admin)
+-Find an event that interests you

+Normal user credentials:
+login: user
+password: user123

+Admin user credentials:
+login: admin
+password: admin123

+The XML file "DB.xml" is used as the event information and user information database.

 Workflow
 ========

-To compile the entire project, run "mvn install".
+To compile the entire project, run "mvn install" inside project folder.

 To run the application, run "mvn jetty:run" and open http://localhost:8080/ .